OPestv2/openxtask1/README.md

 ### Processing
 Supply chain can be very deeply branched, so it can take a long time to scan the entire tree.
-For example domain ```openx.com``` it took 6h to finish the scan.
+For example domain ```openx.com``` it took 6 hours to finish the scan.

 !["result of openx.com domain scan"](output.png)